SimplrJS/simplr-loaders/README.md

 // Loader MUST extend LoaderBase class.
 // Every loader MUST have props that are defined in BaseProps.
-// If you need some more props, you can create your own props interface with BaseProps extended. export class MyLoader extends LoaderBase<BaseProps, {}> {
+// If you need more props, you can create your own interface with BaseProps extended. export class MyLoader extends LoaderBase<BaseProps, {}> {

-    // Load style using `AppendStyles` from LoaderBase. constructor(props: BaseProps) {
+    // Load style using `AppendStyles` from LoaderBase. constructor(props: BaseProps, context: any) {
-        super(props);
-        this.AppendStyles(MyLoaderStyle, props);
+        super(props, context);
+        this.AppendStyles(MyLoaderStyle);
     }

     // Define loader id.
-    // Id is used to identify style in `<head>`.
-    LoaderId: string = "my-loader";
+    // Id is used to identify style in `<head>`. protected LoaderId: string = "my-loader";

     // This property is optional.
     // If you don't define `StylesClass`, `LoaderId` will be taken as 'StylesClass'.